‘Apply one single price on European rail corridors’

 Track Access Charges Summit

-Since 2012, the Track Access Charges Summit has been the podium where experts from rail operators, governments and regulators, among others, can share expertise.
+Since 2012, the Track Access Charges Summit has been a platform where experts from rail operators, governments and regulators, among others, can share expertise.

 ProMedia Europoint and TU Graz have organised the Track Access Charges Summit since 2012.
 The conference, which is held in a different European city every time, is an international podium where experts from rail operators, governments and regulators, among others, can share expertise.
 This year, Amsterdam welcomed the conference, with ProRail as host.